gaia-react/remix/README.md

 The GAIA Flash Framework revolutionized Flash website development and became the most popular Flash framework in the world (second only to Adobe Flex, which was focused on enterprise applications).
 It was used to build over 100,000 Flash sites and relied upon by every major digital agency worldwide.

-This GAIA Framework is its spiritual successor.
-It has been reborn as a React framework.
-Like its predecessor, it's designed to be the most comprehensive and easy-to-use React framework available.
+GAIA React is its spiritual successor.
+It has been reborn as a React template.
+Like its predecessor, it's designed to be the most comprehensive and easy-to-use React template available.

 ## Installation